2.1 The Issue

 Since 2009, Boko Haram, a radical Islamist group, has waged an insurgency against the secular government of Nigeria.
 In summer 2014, then President of Nigeria Goodluck Jonathan asked the United States to authorize his country’s purchase of U.S.-manufactured attack helicopters from Israel, as required by U.S. law.
 President Barack Obama declined to approve; U.S. law prohibited the transfer of heavy military equipment to Nigeria, in part because of the Nigerian government’s lack of response to human rights abuses by its security services.

-Since the election of Donald J. Trump as president in 2016, U.S. policy toward Africa has changed.
-Seeking to prioritize counterterrorism efforts on the continent, the Trump administration has shown more willingness to provide assistance, including the provision of light military equipment, to the Nigerian government despite humanitarian concerns.
-Most recently, the Trump administration approved the sale of twelve A-29 Super Tucano light aircraft; delivery is expected in 2024.
+Since the election of President Donald J. Trump in 2016, U.S. policy toward Africa has shifted somewhat.
+Although prioritizing great power competition over of the fight against terrorism, the Trump administration has shown more willingness to provide security assistance to the Nigerian government, including the provision of light military matériel, despite humanitarian concerns.
+Most recently, the Trump administration approved the sale of twelve A-29 Super Tucano light aircraft.